-- The supply chain risk assessment performed on during 2022 are 100% Tier 1,2 and 3. - Desk research performed on 100% of the redflagged supply chains. - Site visit is performed on the majority of mined-gold suppliers.
-Site visit is planned on 2023 for those that are not yet visited (low-volume, lower risk mined gold suppliers).
-For the accounts who have supplied us mined gold on the audit period 2022, there are 7 nos. of Tier 2 suppliers have been suspended/inactive; after the implementation of the revised EDD steps.
-It will only be activated/accepted once they fulfill the due diligence and risk mitigation requirements communicated to them. - The performance of the EDD did not identify any Annex II risk that requires immediate disengagement of a supplier or counterparty.
+- The supply chain risk assessment performed on during 2023 are 100% Tier 1,2 and 3. - Desk research performed on 100% of the redflagged supply chains. - Site visit is performed on the majority of mined-gold suppliers.
+Site visit is planned on 2024 for those that are not yet visited (low-volume, lower risk mined gold suppliers).
+For the accounts who have supplied us mined gold on the audit period 2023, there are 1 number of Tier 2 suppliers have been suspended/inactive; after the implementation of the revised EDD steps.
+It will only be activated/accepted once they fulfill the due diligence and risk mitigation requirements communicated to them.